ExCL-Docs/excl-user-docs/quick-start-guides/ThinLinc.md

 This approach is not as recommended as you can't forward a privileged port (i.e., 22) if you are running an ssh server.

-1. Forward port 22 from the VM to your local system through login.
+1. Forward port 22 from the remote system to your local system through login.
 On Linux or macOS

     ```
-     $ ssh -L 22:<VM Name>:22 <Username>@login.excl.ornl.gov
+     $ ssh -L 22:<hostname>:22 <Username>@login.excl.ornl.gov
     ```

     On windows use MobaSSHTunnel or Visual Studio Code to forward port 22.
 See [Jupyter Quickstart](jupyter-quick-start.md) for more information on port forwarding in windows.